Zoha/laravel-meta/readme.md

 ### Notes
  - by default all collections , arrrays and json values will convert to collection when you try to get them.
  - all `[]` , `"{}"` , `"[]"` and `null` values will be considered null.
+ - If one of the items in the metable model is deleted, All the meta related to that item will be deleted too.
 ### Data Type

 All of `setMeta` , `getMeta` , `updateMeta` And `createMeta` methods accept a third argument that determine meta data type .  there are some examples of this feature :